iarsystems/iar-vsc-debug/notes-debugging.md

 in *some* cases, but it would very helpful if there was a proper and easy way for a client to configure the debugger from a set of project files without having to know too much about the process (maybe there could be a thrift procedure for this?).

+## How this relates to `iar-vsc`

+The debugging project consists of two parts:

+* The Debug Adapter described above.
+* A small VS Code extension that tells VS Code how to launch the Debug Adapter.

+The extension shares virtually no code with `iar-vsc` (the other VS Code extension I have worked on, which is open-source and maintained by someone not affiliated with IAR).
+This means that if we wanted to release this, we could release it as a totally separate, debugging-only extension.
+That way, we wouldn't have to open-source it and we'd be more in control of the development and release process.
+It'd be slightly confusing to users, though.

+Extensions are usually published to the VS Code marketplace using a command-line tool called `vsce`.
+The official documentation has examples on [how to build, test and publish an extension](https://code.visualstudio.com/api/working-with-extensions/continuous-integration) using Azure Pipelines, but it probably also applies to Jenkins.

+The code for this project is in [my git repo](http://git.iar.se/gitweb.cgi?p=user/hampusad.git;a=tree;f=vscode-mock-debug;hb=HEAD).